kataras/iris/README.md

 >  Iris is an active project

-- For a more 'stable' release take a look at the [version 3](https://github.com/kataras/iris/tree/v3), which keeps its [e-book](http://iris-go.com/assets/v3-book/iris.pdf) and [examples](https://github.com/iris-contrib/examples/tree/v3).

 Todo
 ------------
 > for 'v4'

-- [x] Refactor & extend view engine, separate the engines from the main code base, easier for the community to create new view engines
+- [x] Refactor & extend view engine, separate the engines from the main code base, easier for the community to create new view engines[*](https://github.com/iris-contrib/template)
-- [x] Refactor & extend sessions, split the different databases functionality to the iris-contrib
+- [x] Refactor & extend sessions, split the different databases functionality to the iris-contrib[*](https://github.com/iris-contrib/sessiondb)
-- [ ] Refactor & extends the rest render engine in order to be able to developer to use their own implemention for rendering restful types, like, for example a  custom JSON implementation using no-standard go package for encode/decode
+- [x] Refactor & extends the rest render engine in order to be able to developer to use their own implemention for rendering restful types, like, for example a  custom JSON implementation using no-standard go package for encode/decode[*](https://github.com/iris-contrib/response)
-- [x] Move the iris/websocket package's source code inside iris/websocket.go one file, to be easier to use by users without import a new package
+- [x] Move the iris/websocket package's source code inside iris/websocket.go one file, to be easier to use by users without import a new package[*](https://github.com/kataras/iris/blob/master/websocket.go)
 - [ ] configs package should be removed after all these, we will not need big configurations because of different packages splitted & moved to the iris-contrib, we will keep interfaces and all required things inside kataras/iris.go.
 - [ ] Implement all [opened community's feature requests](https://github.com/kataras/iris/issues?q=is%3Aissue+is%3Aopen+label%3A%22feature+request%22)
 - [ ] Extend i18n middleware for easier and better internalization support